minusfive/codecompanion-agent-rules/README.md

 # Agent Rules - CodeCompanion Extension

+> [!IMPORTANT]
+> This is now a native feature of CodeCompanion known as "[Memory](https://codecompanion.olimorris.dev/usage/chat-buffer/memory.html)".
+> Therefore, this extension is now archived.
+I recommend you uninstall it and use the native functionality instead.

 Neovim plugin to automatically detect and add agent rules to your [CodeCompanion](https://codecompanion.olimorris.dev) chat context.

 ## 🚀 Overview